Cambridge University 'Africa'-related Links

 Cambridge International Examinations (CIE) is the world’s largest provider of international education programmes and qualifications for 5 to 19 year olds.
 It is as a division of Cambridge Assessment, a department of the University of Cambridge and a not-for-profit organisation and has a number of Cambridge representatives in various locations around the world, with a dedicated team for the Sub-Saharan Africa. www.cie.org.uk/about-us/our-regional-teams/sub-saharan-africa

 Cambridge Institute for Sustainability Leadership (CISL): The CISL is working to build the leadership capacity necessary to tackle critical global challenges, and their mission is to deepen leaders’ understanding of the social, environmental and economic context in which they operate and help them to respond in ways that benefit their organisations, governments and society as a whole.
 The CISL has offices in Cambridge, Brussels and Cape Town (South Africa) and are therefore able to deliver Africa-related projects on the ground in Cambridge and Africa.
-As an example, the CISL was commissioned to run a training programme in Cambridge to integrate climate change issues into the African Development Bank’s existing policies and operations, to enable the Bank to deliver its vision of Inclusive and Green development in Africa (as outlined in their new Ten Year Strategy). http://www.cisl.cam.ac.uk/about/where-we-work/cape-town
+As an example, the CISL was commissioned to run a training programme in Cambridge to integrate climate change issues into the African Development Bank’s existing policies and operations, to enable the Bank to deliver its vision of Inclusive and Green development in Africa (as outlined in their new Ten Year Strategy).http://www.cisl.cam.ac.uk

 The Cambridge University Language Centre has resources in some 170 languages in its open access learning centre, and provides support to Cambridge University students and staff who request a range of African languages, including Oromo and Twi.
 They can acquire more resources in response to demand and interest.
 The Centre's CULP programme offers a taught Swahili language course for students and staff of the University. www.langcen.cam.ac.uk/culp.